TarjMecwan/CSC365-Project/docs/user.stories.md

 7. As a reseller, I want to see how the shoe market is fluctuating.
 8. As a parent, I want to know what shoes are the most popular to buy for my kids.
 9. As somebody in a relationship, I want to see what shoes I can get my partner, and pick out the best colorways.
+10. As a Hiker, I want to see what shoes are good for hiking, and pick out the best hiking shoes.
+11. As a reseller, I want to see the average prices for the shoe I'm looking to sell, and sell at an optimal price.
+12. As a Female, I want to see shoes that are made for me, and buy shoes that are for woman.

 ## Exceptions